corytodd/bender/readme.md

 This allows you to support immediate data with arbitrary length.
 The count and the element being repeated are separate objects so you can name and format them separately.
 Any type of element can be repeated.

+An implicit array uses the `is_array` property to hint that the current container may container more than one of the specified element.
+In this case, all elements must have the same size.
+Each block equal to the expected element's size is parsed as an element until all blocks are exhausted.

 ## Format
 An element may be formatted as any of the following: